HousewareHQ/dbt_facebook_ads_metrics/README.md

 ## Step 3: Define database and schema variables

 By default, this package will look for your Facebook Ads data in the `fivetran_facebook_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
-If this is not where your Intercom data is, please add the following configuration to your `dbt_project.yml` file:
+If this is not where your Facebook Ads data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml